shoichiaizawa/coursera-machine-learning/week-02/README.md

 !!
 Please try again later.
 ```

+This is said to be that the conversion from ASCII to the hexadecimal escape the jsonlib uses is not working properly anymore in Octave 4.0.0.

-It was only a few hours before the deadline at 23:59 December 13, 2015.
+I encountered this error only a few hours before the deadline at **23:59 December 13, 2015**.
-I thought I done with no marks because I had thought I would have needed to spend much time to resolve this issue.
+I thought I was done with no marks because I had thought I would have needed to spend much time to resolve this issue.

 Many thanks to Jacob Middag who shared the [solution](https://learner.coursera.help/hc/en-us/community/posts/204693179-linear-regression-submit-error?sort_by=votes) for this issue; see the top voted answer in the hyperlink above.

+**[Update: 5 January 2016]** There is another way to fix this issue.
+A mentor from the Machine Learning course introduces a patch to fix the issue above in the [course forum](https://www.coursera.org/learn/machine-learning/discussions/vgCyrQoMEeWv5yIAC00Eog).
+Briefly, to fix the issue above, you need to install this [\<patch>](https://drive.google.com/file/d/0B6lXyE7fgSlXZjlqQ3FIRExmTDA/view).
+This patch does exactly what the code codification in the [solution](https://learner.coursera.help/hc/en-us/community/posts/204693179-linear-regression-submit-error?sort_by=votes) above fixes, in a slightly different manner.
+See the detailed explanation in each hyperlink above.

 #### 2.4 Visualizing J(θ)